dlutwuwei/CrawlerX/README.md

 # CrawlerX
 ## Introduce

-A powerful crawler support strategy to different url, the crawler can traverse all web page in a site recursively with certain deep.
+A powerful crawler support strategy to different url, the crawler can traverse all web page in a site **recursively** with certain deep. of course, you alse can do not use recursive crawel.

-Also, you can put different strategy to process the web page of certain url pattern, here we use [routes](https://www.npmjs.org/package/routes) to match the url, see [routes](https://www.npmjs.org/package/routes).
+You can put **different strategy** to process the web page of certain url pattern, here we use [routes](https://www.npmjs.org/package/routes) to match the url,routes support regular expression, see [routes](https://www.npmjs.org/package/routes).

 ## Quick Examples
 ```js
 /**
  * Created by wuwei on 14-4-4.